PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 At first you might ask the question “*how can I localize text-based values in a Power BI report that are not stored inside the dataset?”*
 The answer to this question is that there is no simple way to accomplish this.
-A better question to ask is “*how can I add the text-based values for report labels into the dataset as a dataset objects to enable localization support?”*
+A better question to ask is “*how can I add the text-based value for a report label into the dataset as a dataset object to enable localization support?”*

 The idea behind the **Localized Labels** table isn’t all that complicated.
-It builds on the idea that Power BI supports metadata translations for dataset objects including measure.
+It builds on the idea that Power BI supports metadata translations for specific types of dataset objects including measure.
 When you add a report label with Translations Builder, the tool automatically adds a new measure to the Localized Labels table behind the scenes.
 Once a measure has been created for each report label, Power BI can store and manage its translations in the exact same fashion that it does for metadata translations.
 In fact, the **Localized Labels** table strategy uses metadata translations to implement report label translations.

 Translations Builder provides a convenient command to create the **Localized Labels** table.
 There are also other commands to add a